Persuasion

 to apply during a conversation between two people, as opposed

-single detail, as opposed to speaking to an audience, where the
+delve into every single detail, as opposed to speaking to an audience,

 In this kind of setting,